tiagox/spa-exercise/README.md

 If you've checked the code, you've might noticed that I don't like them and Prettier take care of them, so this is not a big deal, just a code styling preference.

-### Frontend code splitting
+### Front-end code splitting

-I haven't splitted the frontend code in different files.
+I haven't splitted the front-end code in different files.
 To be honest I don't think that is really necessary, yet...

-## Run the app
+## Run the application

-The application infrastractura is based on Docker you that's all you need (oh, and `docker-compose`).
+The application infrastructure is based on Docker you that's all you need (oh, and `docker-compose`).

 Just clone this repository and...